 Return to Top

 The Lower School features a unique elementary science program.
-Beginning in pre-kindergarten, children receive specialized science instruction from two Lower School science instructors in our two Lower School science labs.
-Children benefit from hands-on experiential-based science instruction.
+Beginning in pre-Kindergarten, the students receive science instruction from two dedicated Lower School science instructors in our two science labs.
+One of our labs is designed for pre-Kindergarten and Kindergarten students and the other lab is home to our 1st through 5th grade students.

 Return to Top